-The source category covers combustion activities which cannot be allocated under any of the other NFR 1A2 categories.
+Combustion activities which cannot be allocated under any of the other NFR 1A2 categories are reported under NFR 1A2gviii.
 A complete list of activities included is presented in Table 2.25 on page 92 of Part 1A General of the IIR.